An excellent website….

 **This is an example of what Lightbeam displays on your screen.
 What an eyeopener which sites are silently following you…………

 – Don’t make use of pop – ups, especially when they directly appear in front of the home page.
 If you want to chase away your visitors, this is a perfect method to make them leave immediately, because it’s very annoying.
-BTW : In WOT we don’t appreciate pop – ups, it’s an obtrusive way to force people to pay attention to a subject they’re NOT interested in.
+BTW : In general visitors don’t appreciate pop – ups, it’s an obtrusive way to force people to pay attention to a subject they’re NOT interested in.

 – Using pop – unders is mortally.
-In fact this is by definition malware, because it’s hidden and an infringement of the visitors privacy.
+In fact this is by definition malware, because it’s hidden and a forbidden infringement of the visitors privacy.

 – Update the plugins frequently to have the latest security versions.

 – Never use an external website as a page within your site.
 That website is – either good or bad – mastered by someone else and you never know what you’re introducing within your site, where you have NO control on.

 – Cookies : Of course most sites use them.
 But avoid using session cookies, that’s bad for the reputation.
-Tracking cookies and LSO’s (a.k.a. super cookies) are not appreciated on WOT for their risk on privacy loss.
-Tracking methods are close to phishing and considered illegal.
+Tracking cookies and LSO’s (a.k.a. super cookies) are not appreciated for their risk on privacy loss.
+Tracking methods are more and more common, but close to phishing and considered illegal.

 – Using bulk mailer plugins like “Mail chimp” to post newsletters isn’t advisable and must at least be limited in amount and frequency to avoid the risk of getting accused of spamming.